'We demand the truth! - Barcelona fans fury over Messi's shocking exit

 - Lloyd and Rapinoe sign off in style as USWNT claim Olympic bronze

-President Joan Laporta always appeared publicly confident that Messi would stay and they could find a way to register him.
+President Joan Laporta always appeared publicly confident that Messi would continue at Camp Nou and that they could find a way to register him.
 Despite Messi’s contract ending back in June and the fact he has been a free agent all summer, it seemed so many things had fallen into place.

 The links to other clubs, Manchester City and Paris Saint-Germain in particular, had faded.
 City were chasing – and have signed – Jack Grealish for £100 million ($139m), while PSG reinforced with Sergio Ramos, Georginio Wijnaldum, Achraf Hakimi and others.